 There are a number of possible payment options, including:

 - Cash on delivery – payment due when goods or services are received

-- Partial or full payment prior to delivery of goods or services (allow time for cheques to clear, or other transfers to take place)
+- Partial or full payment prior to delivery of goods or services (allow time for checks to clear, or other transfers to take place)

-- Payment with order – e.g. cash payment in a retail store, prepayment in the form of a cheque, cashier’s cheque, money order, electronic funds transfer, or credit card payment
+- Payment with order – e.g. cash payment in a retail store, prepayment in the form of checks, cashier’s checks, money order, electronic funds transfer, or credit card payment

 - Payment on account – e.g. extending credit terms of net 30 days

 You might decide to offer different payment options to different categories of customer—extending credit terms to commercial customers but expecting members of the public to pay on the spot for example.

 Establish a credit rating policy